DevExpress/testcafe/docs/articles/documentation/getting-started/index.md

 All test actions are implemented as async functions of the [test controller object](../test-api/test-code-structure.md#test-controller) `t`.
 This object is used to access test run API.
-To wait for actions to be complete, use the `await` keyword when calling these actions or action chains.
+To wait for actions to complete, use the `await` keyword when calling these actions or action chains.

 ### Observing Page State